Global functions¶

 A

-object whose columns are minimal solutions of \(a+c+\mathbb{N}F \subseteq b+\mathbb{N}G\).
+sage.matrix.matrix_integer_denseobject whose columns are minimal solutions of \(a+c+\mathbb{N}F \subseteq b+\mathbb{N}G\).

 EXAMPLE: